Visitors, volunteers and students on placement policy

 2.2 Information for families

-• ensuring constant supervision of all children and never leaving them alone with a volunteer, student or visitor
+• ensure children are never left alone with a volunteer, student or visitor

 3. Actions and procedures